DecisionsDev/decisions-bai-gettingstarted/gs_topics/tut_bai_gs_prop_ruleset_lsn.md

 The ruleset in the deployed RuleApp has Decision Warehouse tracing enabled because the ruleset is also used in another tutorial.
 You must disable the tracing because it is not compatible with Business Automation Insights (see [
 Integrating with IBM Business Automation Insights](https://www.ibm.com/support/knowledgecenter/SSQP76_8.10.x/com.ibm.odm.distrib.overview/topics/con_bai.html)).

-1. Log in to Rule Execution Server by using *odmAdmin* as the user name and password.
+1. Log in to Rule Execution Server by using the URL [http://localhost:9090/res](http://localhost:9090/res), and *odmAdmin* as the user name and password.
 2. In the Explorer tab, open mydeployment/Miniloan_ServiceRuleset.
 3. Click **Show Decision Warehouse options** to open the the options: